Submit an Article Guidelines updatedJanuary 2020

 Use of abbreviations should be limited to those that are commonly understood without explanation.
 All abbreviations must be spelled out at first mention in the text.
 Pharmaceuticals should be referred to by their generic names.

-References must adhere to the style specified in the Publication Manual of the American Psychological Association, sixth edition (2010).
+References must adhere to the style specified in the Publication Manual of the American Psychological Association, 7th edition (2020).
 Authors are responsible for the accuracy of references, particularly author names and page numbers.

 Names of journals should conform to PubMed/MEDLINE.
 The titles of those journals that are not listed in PubMed/MEDLINE must be provided in full.
 Journal titles should be cited as they existed at the time of publication.